So you want to become a real estate agent?

 - Door knock.
 Decide what you might be able to offer to people that would be of use to them, and head out to a specific area and meet people.
 Knock on doors.
 Introduce yourself.
 Provide something useful for them.
 Some agents swear by this process.
 Others don’t want to have anything to do with door knocking.
 See if it works for you.

 - Cold call.
 Similar to door knocking, but in this case you just pick up the phone and call people.
 They could be people in a specific geography, or people who are selling their home themselves, or sellers who had listings that recently expired.
 Again, some people love this process and some won’t go near it.
+You have to make sure you know who you are calling though.
+You can’t call anyone on a Do-Not-Call list!

 - “Farm” an area.
 Pick an area that has a good potential for sellers or buyers and use any combination of marketing methods to get the word out about real estate and you.
 Send out post cards, newsletters, or other materials.
 Call.
 Visit.
 Conduct free seminars in the community.
 Whatever you can do to make sure everyone knows your name.